CONTENTS: Pairing, Spacing, Defense, Other Species, Variety, Usage, Direction, Impact on Tree Swallow Population, Statistics, Definitions, More Info.

 Bluebirds are territorial, and two pairs generally won't nest in boxes that are closer than 125-300 yards.
 However, you can pair boxes in the hopes that two different species will nest side-by-side.

 PAIRING: Tree Swallows (TRES) sometimes work in mobs and can overwhelm a bluebird.
 If nesting bluebirds are harassed by Tree Swallows (TRES), or more than 50% of bluebird trail boxes are occupied by swallows, try setting up a second, "paired" box 5-20 ft. away from the first.
-Some people recommend putting pairs 5-15 feet apart, others 12-18, others 20-24.
+Some people recommend putting pairs 5-15 feet apart, some no more than 10, others 12-18, others 20-24.
 Then space your pairs as recommended for your local species.
 Boxes can even be placed back-to-back (see photo of Hughes box), on a pipe or utility pole (see plan and photo) although I don't know how often box boxes get used (there are reports of simultaneous usage by TRES and bluebirds).
+Steve Eno suggests placing unpaired boxes 150 yards apart (instead of 100) to give bluebirds an edge.

 Personally, I have not had much success with pairing - the second box either ends up with a dummy nest, a nest without eggs (which perhaps were poached), or empty.